cvalb/challenge-nave/README.md

 ## Description

-This project is a challenge created by [nave.rs](https://nave.rs/).
-This is also my first project using React and Sass.
+This project is a challenge created by [nave.rs](https://nave.rs/).This is also my first project using React and Sass.

 ## Instalation